-188. The 2002 Boston exam with the structured interview component resulted in one additional promotion of a Hispanic candidate, and no additional promotions of Black candidates, compared to the exam without structured interview component.

-189. HRD has argued that development of small, medium, and large department job analyses would require HRD to administer four different job analyses could take 6 months to a year.
+- 188. The 2002 Boston exam with the structured interview component resulted in one additional promotion of a Hispanic candidate, and no additional promotions of Black candidates, compared to the exam without structured interview component. - 189.
+HRD has argued that development of small, medium, and large department job analyses would require HRD to administer four different job analyses could take 6 months to a year.
 It contends that a statewide assessment center would be a massive logistical effort in a very short period of time that would require multiple consulting firms to accomplish.
 These cost considerations apply to some, but not all, of the alternatives discussed above.
-Whatever the law on consideration of cost, and whatever HRD's budgetary constraints, there are alternatives, discussed above, that have no or minimal cost impact.

-190. Moreover, HRD has overstated the costs involved.
-One study, discussed in Lopez I, found that the utility of an assessment center ranged from about \$500 to \$3,000 per candidate.
+Whatever the law on consideration of cost, and whatever HRD's budgetary constraints, there are alternatives, discussed above, that have no or minimal cost impact. - In found that the utility of an assessment center ranged from about \$500 to \$3,000 per candidate.
 More significantly, HRD's cost concerns fail to account for cost-saving strategies.
-For instance, it is common to implement work simulations, roleplaying exercises, and subordinate exercises via video presentation rather than live in person.

-191. Even if some multi-component processes might impose some additional cost, they also result in benefits, including the appointment of more qualified and diverse police sergeants.
+For instance, it is common to implement work simulations, roleplaying exercises, and subordinate exercises via video presentation rather than live in-person. - 191.
+Even if some multi-component processes might impose some additional cost, they also result in benefits, including the appointment of more qualified and diverse police sergeants.
 Having more qualified supervisors can avoid other financial costs, such as lawsuits alleging civil rights violations.
 Intrinsic benefits also resulting from greater minority representation in the ranks of police sergeants by, for instance, generating a corps of sergeants that reflects the communities they are policing and creating a greater pool of minorities for higher level positions.